What Is Stage 4 Mesothelioma?

 What role can alternative and complementary medicine play in treating stage 4 mesothelioma?

 Stage 4 mesothelioma patients may choose to use complementary or alternative therapies.
 Options such as acupuncture or massage may reduce your symptoms.
 Talk to your doctor first.
-These treatments don’t offer a cure and are not a substitute for standard care.
+These treatments don’t offer a cure and aren’t a substitute for standard care.
 The best options for wellness are often exercise and nutrition.
 A cancer nutritionist can guide you toward a healthy cancer diet.

-What does the stage of cancer mean?
+What does your mesothelioma stage mean?

 Doctors assign a stage ranging from 0 to 4.
 This helps them determine the best treatment for you and estimate your prognosis.